aubynsamuel/clipsync-windows/README.md

 - Check the [Issues](https://github.com/aubynsamuel/clipsync-windows/issues) page
 - Create a new issue with detailed error information
-- Include Windows version and Bluetooth adapter details
+- Include Windows version and Bluetooth adapter details if possible

 ## 🤝 Contributing